Skip to main content

 • Evidence of demonstrated leadership and intellectual curiosity

-*Hunter College will be test optional for the Fall 2023 – Spring 2025 semesters.
+Hunter College will be test optional until Spring 2027.

 We strongly encourage students submit their SAT/ACT scores to help provide additional context to their application, especially students applying for merit scholarship programs (Freshman Honors, Macaulay etc.).
 However, students who do not submit scores will not be disadvantaged in the admissions process.
 Admission to Hunter is based on a comprehensive review of a student’s academic record including overall grade point average, strength of curriculum, and other factors such as co-curricular activities, community involvement, evidence of leadership, and special talents.